World trade without rules? US shuts down WTO appeals court

 Its shutdown, he said, would leave countries and companies contending with “the law of the jungle … the law of the strongest … and that will hurt us all.’’

-Paul Wiseman reported from Washington.
+Wiseman reported from Washington.
+Samuel Petrequin in Brussels contributed to this report.